cue-lang/cue/doc/ref/spec.md

 The package clause is not a declaration;
 the package name do not appear in any scope.
-Its purpose is to identify the files belonging to the same package and tospecify the default name for import declarations.
+Its purpose is to identify the files belonging to the same package and to specify the default name for import declarations.

 ### Predeclared identifiers